onureozcan/zero_os/Readme.md

 # Zero Os

-It is an x86 hobby os written in C and assembly.
+ - It is an x86 hobby os written in C and assembly.
-Uses GRUB to boot.
+ - Uses GRUB to boot.
+ - Supports PS2 mouse and keyboard.
-It utilizes paging, can load elf32 binaries (only statically linked).
+ - It utilizes paging, can load elf32 binaries (only statically linked).
-Has multitasking and multithreading.
+ - Has multitasking and multithreading.
-Uses newlib in user applications.
+ - Uses newlib in user applications.
-17 syscalls required by newlib are placed in syscall interface.
+ - 17 syscalls required by newlib are placed in syscall interface.
-Some of them has implementations and some are empty.
+ - Some of them has implementations and some are empty.
-Virtual file system is implemented and supports mount point lists.
+ - Virtual file system is implemented and supports mount point lists.
-However no known filesystems are implemented, only an imaginary file system called boot fs for reading files from GRUB kernel modules exists.
+ - However no known filesystems are implemented, only an imaginary file system called boot fs for reading files from GRUB kernel modules exists.
+ - Uses VBE linear frame buffer with only 32 bit rgba modes.
+Gui is under construction.
+ - Mouse data and framebuffer is mapped to virtual file system at /dev/fb0 and /dev/mouse.
-Uses VBE linear frame buffer but does not have a gui yet.
-Uses sequences of simple bezier curves for drawing fonts rather than standard formats like otf, ttf etc.
+ - Uses sequences of simple bezier curves for drawing fonts rather than standard formats like otf, ttf etc.

 It is still too young and I am implementing core features one by one.
 As new features are added, will amend this file also.